Evening and weekend hours by appointment.

 There are typically two separate ways that a sexual harassment victim can obtain relief.
 The first is the sexual harassment claim itself.
 This claim may be brought against a person who committed sexual harassment, as well as a company that allowed the sexual harassment to occur or did not take the proper steps to protect employees against a hostile work environment after sexual harassment was reported.
 Sexual harassment is a form of discrimination, and victims can seek compensation for the harmful effects harassment has had on their psychological health and their career.

-Since most sexual harassment situations involve some form of retaliation, the second way a victim can obtain relief is through a retaliation termination lawsuit.
+Since most sexual harassment situations involve some form of retaliation, the second way a victim can obtain relief is through a retaliation or wrongful termination lawsuit.
 If an employee who reported harassment was fired, demoted, or faced other adverse actions because of this report, they may be able to recover damages from their employer.
 These damages may include lost wages and compensation for pain and suffering.

-MKFM's Managing Partner George Frederick ESQ. represents clients who have been the victims of sexual harassment, and his decades of experience in employment law ensures that they are able to address issues related to sexual harassment and retaliation discharge.
+MKFM's Managing Partner George Frederick, Esq. represents clients who have been the victims of sexual harassment, and his decades of experience in employment law ensures that they are able to address issues related to sexual harassment and retaliation discharge.
 He also has experience in family law, providing him with an understanding of the emotional issues that victims and their family members may face and helping him approach each case with the compassionate and dedicated advocacy clients need.
 His legal honors include designations by Super Lawyers, Leading Lawyers, and an Avvo Rating of 10.

 At Mirabella, Kincaid, Frederick & Mirabella, LLC, we provide vigorous and skilled representation for sexual harassment victims on a contingency-fee basis.
-Contact us today at 630-665-7300 to schedule a free consultation.
-We serve clients in Chicago, Illinois and surrounding areas, including DuPage County, Cook County, Will County, Kendall County, and Lake County.
+Contact us today at 630-665-7300 to schedule a consultation.
+We serve clients in Chicago, Illinois and the surrounding areas, including DuPage County, Cook County, Will County, Kendall County, and Lake County.